Interior Refresh: Dye & Paint

 Where To Get New Carpet?

 http://www.stockinteriors.com/ The reviews speak for themselves.
 S13 owners ignore the HICAS label and just remember that the hatch and coupe have the same carpet.
 The only difference is the trunk/hatch area and they only sell the rear hatch area carpet.
+Carpet can also be bought by the yard for custom applications.
 I’ve provided links below.

 - Complete Kit (S13 hatch area and passenger area)